isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Warning**: Beware of data races: If one thread can access nonlocal data (or data passed by reference) while another thread executes the callee, we can have a data race.
 Every pointer or reference to mutable data is a potential data race.

+Using global pointers or references to access and change non-const, and otherwise non-global, data isn't a better alternative to non-const global variables since that doesn't solve the issues of hidden dependencies or potential race conditions.

 ##### Note

 You cannot have a race condition on immutable data.